wiedehopf/tar1090/README-query.md

 - rangeRings=0,1 - 0 or 1 to enable or disable
 - altitudeChart=0,1 - 0 or 1 to enable or disable
 - SiteLat=45.0 SiteLon=10.0 - Override the receiver location for this visit
+- routeDisplay=icao - Comma separated list of what shall be shown, valid values: iata, icao, city

 ## Toggles